plinss/acmebot/README.md

 or reissuing the root domain's certificate every time a subdomain is added or removed.

+### Hypertext Public Key Pin (HPKP) Support

+This tool automatically generates and maintains HPKP header information suitable to be directly included in server configuraton files.
+Support for Apache and Nginx are provided by default, other servers may be added by the user.

 ### Automatic Management of Backup Private Keys

 Using HPKP requires a second public key to provide a backup when private keys are changed.